 Filing for accommodations

 We filed for my accommodations at least twelve weeks in advance.
 While I had taken an AP Exam in the past, the College Board requested that we resubmit my accommodations, because we had to make some minor changes.
 My accommodations were approved in a reasonable amount of time, and I didn’t have to worry about rescheduling the test.
-The same can’t be said for the ACT- read more about that here.
+This didn’t happen when I filed for ACT accommodations though.

 The testing environment

 The test itself was in 22 point Arial font and came in a spiral-bound book on 8.5″ x 11″ paper.
 The paper was thick, like cardstock, so I didn’t have to worry about the colored Sharpie pens I used bleeding through and obstructing my view of answer choices.
-Images were enlarged 250%, and math notation such as exponents were enlarged as well.
-Here are the print accommodations I received in the classroom that we used as a guideline.
+Images were enlarged 250%, and math notation such as exponents were enlarged as well/

 I received time and a half on the exam, which was adequate for me.
 I also did not fill out the bubble sheet for the exam, instead having a paraprofessional do it after I had completed testing and left the building.
 It’s worth noting that I did not receive my scores at the same time as everyone else who tested on the same day as me- I believe I had to wait an additional 4-6 weeks, as is common with most standardized tests that are in an accessible format.